dxc-technology/OSSRank/visualization/gae/README.md

 * Create new app
 * Replace application name at top of app.yaml

-### Scheduling Bot Execution on GAE
+### Scheduling Periodic Execution on GAE
-Update bot execution frequency in cron.yaml
+Update cron execution frequency in cron.yaml

 ### Deployment
 Deploy using App Engine launcher